therealbryanho/dfinity-websitewithcms/README.md

 `npm install @material-ui/core @mui/styles @mui/material @emotion/react @emotion/styled --legacy-peer-deps`

 ## Connecting your Contentful API
+New to Contentful?
+Official guide for creating space https://www.contentful.com/help/contentful-101/

 Create a space in [Contentful][contentful-api]
 Go to Settings - Space Settings > API keys and add an API key.
 Take note of your Space ID and access tokens.